-- 7.1.1 Unless a different reassessment interval is set because of a medical condition, authorities will routinely identify commercial drivers for a review of driver fitness at the time of licence application and then at the following intervals: - (a) up to age 45, every 5 years - (b) from age 45 to age 65, every 3 years, and - (c) from age 65, annually.
+- 7.1.1 Unless a different reassessment interval is set because of a medical condition, authorities will routinely identify commercial drivers for a review of driver fitness at the time of licence application and then at the following intervals: - (a) up to age 45, every 5 years - (b) from age 45 to age 65, every 3 years, and - (c) from age 65, annually - (d) or more frequently at discretion of the driver licencing authority.

-See Part 2, Chapter 4, section 4.2 'Commercial Drivers'.
+See Part 1, Chapter 4, section 4.4 'Commercial Drivers'.